st3phano/cpp-how-to-program-10-e/README.md

 <h1>Chapter 3:</h1>

 -Class names begin with an initial uppercase letter, and member-function and data-member names begin with an initial lowercase letter.

--Place a class’s data members last in the class’s body.
+Place class data-members last in the class body.

 -Headers should not contain using directives or using declarations.